envidia/4d/README.md

 ## cancel()

+#### Syntax:
+`cancel(requestID)`

+#### Parameters:
+- requestID: The ID value returned by the call to window.requestAnimationFrame() that requested the callback.

+#### In place of:
+`window.cancelAnimationFrame()`

 #### Summary:
 Cancels an animation frame request previously scheduled through a call to window.requestAnimationFrame().

-####

 The most comprehensive polyfill for **cancelAnimationFrame**.
 Assigning cancel avoids mutation of the native object to prevent overriding of cancelAnimationFrame implementations that may be used within other libraries.

-#### Syntax:
-`cancel(requestID)`

-#### In place of:
-`window.cancelAnimationFrame()`

-#### Example:
+#### Usage:

 ```javascript
 import { cancel } from '4d'